Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

 \begin{itemize} \item When segregated storage is not in use, as with \dlmalloc and \avrlibc, and when there is no noise, 98\% to 100\% of the benchmarks are solved. \item Segregated storage significantly increases problem difficulty.
 With no noise, the overall success rate drops to 72\% for \tcmalloc. \item With the addition of a single noisy allocation, the overall success rate drops to close to 50\% across all allocators. \item The order of allocation for the source and destination matters.
 A layout conforming to the natural allocation order to corruption direction relationship was easier to find in all problem instances.
 With four noisy allocations the success rate for problems involving the natural allocation order ranges from 44\% to 51\%, but drops to between 17\% and 38\% for the reversed order.
 It is also worth noting that the difference in success rate between natural and reversed problem instances is lower for \avrlibc than for \dlmalloc and \tcmalloc.
-This is because in some situations \avrlibc will split space from free chunks from the end instead of from the start, in effect swapping the natural and reversed orders. \item We ran each experiment 10 times, and if all 10 times 500,000 executions are taken together then 78\% of the benchmarks are solved \emph{at least} once.
+This is because in some situations \avrlibc will split space from free chunks from the end instead of from the start.
+Thus, a reversed order problem can be turned into a natural order problem by forcing the heap into such a state, and this is often easier than solving the reversed order problem. \item We ran each experiment 9 times, and if all $9 * 500,000$ executions are taken together then 78\% of the benchmarks are solved \emph{at least} once.
 In other words, only 22\% of the benchmarks were never solved by our approach, which is quite encouraging given the simplicity of the algorithm. \end{itemize}